Our Family Culture

 (a chapter from my book “Loving China, Loving Bulgaria”)

 Family is the primary school of self-control, self-awareness, kindness, forgiveness, generosity and so on.
-If one is able to betray one’s family, one will also betray his country.
-One wonderful quality about our family culture is, that we do not have “private space,” in the sense of “this space is mine and dare you trespass!”
+If a man is able to betray his family, he also betrays his country.
+One wonderful quality about our own family culture is that we do not have “private space,” in the sense of “this space is mine and dare you trespass!”
 Only one area is untrespassable in a family: that of intimacy and chastity.
-The entire rest is a sacredly common ground.
+The entire rest is a sacredly shared territory.
 We teach our children that in the family: “mine” and “my” are the worst kind of words.

 In Chinese culture, as well as in older Bulgarian culture, the family occupies a devoutly high position.
 There is an entire series of Chinese books I wish to translate into Bulgarian: the wisdom of family life and education.
-They could make a wonderful series to bring us back the simple, but brilliant wisdom of tenderly caring for what is dearest in our transient lives—the discovery of how great and important this little cell of society is for all society and for the very existence of the world.
+They could make a wonderful series to bring us back the simple but brilliant wisdom of tenderly caring for what is dearest in our transient lives—the discovery of how great and important this little cell of society is for all society and for the very existence of the world.